Holiday ornaments on a tree in the Christmas Around the World exhibit.

 “Seng Dan Fai Lok”, 聖誕快樂

-This tree’s paper ornaments and lanterns were made by a local Girl Scout troop.
+This tree celebrates the Year of the Dragon, and the paper origami ornaments and lanterns were made by a local Girl Scout troop.
 These adornments showcase the special art of paper folding, which is a tradition during the holiday season.
 This art has been passed on for centuries and provides unity among the young and old as a way to decorate for special holidays.
 The lanterns represent light, leading the way to brighter horizons.
 Lanterns are historically created for China’s Lantern Festival, which typically takes place in February or March.

 Tree decorated by the Chinese American Civic Council of Chicago.